A Framework for Real Estate Agents

 Claude's built-in tools, explained simply

-Claude isn't just a chatbot — it has tools that let it do real work.
-Here's what each one does and when you'd actually use it.
+Claude isn't just a chatbot.
+It has tools that let it do real work.
+Here is what each one does and when you would actually use it.

 🔍